 If you’re unsure about how the rules apply to your situation, please get in touch with us via firstname.lastname@example.org.

-New national Stock Exclusion regulations were signalled by Ministry for the Environment in the National Policy Statement for Freshwater Management.
-In the Wellington Region, these regulations work together with the rules outlined in our Proposed Natural Resources Plan (PNRP).
+National Stock Exclusion regulations take effect for existing farming systems from 2023.
+In the Wellington Region, these regulations work together with the rules outlined in our Natural Resources Plan (NRP).

-In some cases, our PNRP rules are more stringent than the national regulations.
+In some cases, NRP rules are more stringent than the national regulations.
 In either case the more stringent rules apply.
-It is important to know which rules apply to you, and to start planning for them.
+It is important to know which rules apply to you.

 The national stock exclusion regulations apply to any person who owns or manages livestock.
-It includes rules for stock exclusion from lakes, wide rivers, and wetlands more than one metre wide.
+It includes rules for stock exclusion from lakes, rivers (more than one metre wide), and wetlands.

-If you own land in the Wellington Region that has a waterway or wetland identified in our Proposed Natural Resources Plan, you also need to be aware of these rules.
+If you own land in the Wellington Region that has a waterbody or wetland identified in our Natural Resources Plan, you also need to be aware of these rules.

 Why Stock Exclusion is important